asciinema/asciinema/README.md

 X, Linux and FreeBSD.
 Look for package named `asciinema`.
 See the [list of available packages](https://asciinema.org/docs/installation).

+### Linux

+Install asciinema in seconds on [Ubuntu and other snap supported Linux distributions](https://snapcraft.io/docs/core/install) with:

+    snap install asciinema --classic

+Installing a snap is very quick.
+Snaps contain all necessary dependencies required to run.
+The snap will get automatically updated when a new version is pushed to the store.

 ### Python package

 asciinema is available on [PyPI](https://pypi.python.org/pypi/asciinema) and can